USGS-WiM/NSSServices/README.md

 To push tags to remote origin: `git push origin --tags`

+**Make sure to update the version in the appsettings.json for the version header.**

 *Note that your alias for the remote origin may differ.

 ## Authors